MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 You can use this to quickly share a service to a friend, client, or even your future self.

+> A Tor hidden service does not need your server to have open ports or port forwarding - because it does not accept direct inbound connections from the public internet.
+Instead, both the client and the hidden service connect outbound to the Tor network, establishing circuits to special relays called introduction and rendezvous points.
+All communication is routed through these Tor relays, so as long as your server can make outbound connections to the Tor network, it can host a hidden service!
+{: .prompt-tip }

 * * *